-- Phase II of the MLP drill program, completed in late July 2018, produced 43 additional holes for 13,386 metres ("m") of RC drilling. - A maiden Mineral Resource estimation was completed for the MLP using the Corvus Phase I and II drilling data plus qualified historical drilling data, and released on September 18, 2018 (see NR18-15).
-Highlights of the MLP Mineral Resource estimation are as follows: - total of 1.16Mozs of gold in the Measured and Indicated category with 0.24Mozs gold in the Inferred category.
-83% of resource is Measured and Indicated ("M&I"); - total M&I .Mill Mineral Resource of 733,000 ounces of gold at an average grade of 1.72 g/t gold in 13.2Mt and an Inferred Resource of 112,000 ounces of gold at an average grade of 1.6 g/t gold in 2.17Mt;
+- Phase I and II of the MLP drill program were completed by late July 2018 and provided 78 holes to the Mineral Resource estimate. - A maiden Mineral Resource estimation was completed for the MLP using the Corvus Phase I and II drilling data plus qualified historical drilling data, and released on September 18, 2018 (see NR18-15) and subsequently included in the Technical Report (as defined below).
+Highlights of the MLP Mineral Resource estimation are as follows: - total of 1.16Mozs of gold in the Measured and Indicated Mineral Resource category with 0.24Mozs gold in the Inferred Mineral Resource category.
+83% of resource is Measured and Indicated Mineral Resource ("M&I"); - total M&I Mill Mineral Resource of 733,000 ounces of gold at an average grade of 1.72 g/t gold in 13.2Mt and an Inferred Mineral Resource of 112,000 ounces of gold at an average grade of 1.6 g/t gold in 2.17Mt;